alatiera/Ellinofreneia-crawler/README.md

 [youtube_dl] (https://github.com/rg3/youtube-dl/)

 ## Usage:
-crawler.py is the main exec and take 2 argument.
+crawler.py is the main executable and take 2 argument or run without and get promted for the arguments.
 The 1st is the type of show you want.
 The 2nd is how many episodes you want to download.(Currently only supports last X episodes)